voreille/hecktor/README.md

 ------------
 An example of how the evaluation will be computed is illustrated in the notebook `notebooks/evaluate_predictions.ipynb`.
 For the submission of the test results, you will need to resample back to the original CT resolution.
-This is implemented in this ipynb prior to evaluation and can be used with niftynet output or other algorithms' outputs.
+This is implemented in this ipynb prior to evaluation and can be used with NiftyNet output or other algorithms' outputs.
 Alternatively, run `python src/resampling/cli_get_resolution.py` followed by `python src/resampling/cli_resampling_back.py` to resample your results back to the original CT resolution.
 (For more information `python src/resampling/cli_resampling_back.py --help`)

-Project Organization
+Project OrganizatioN
 ------------

     ├── README.md